-This is the first positive West Nile virus mosquito pool within the Greater Los Angeles County Vector Control District Service Area
+This is the first positive West Nile virus mosquito sample within the Greater Los Angeles County Vector Control District Service Area for this year

 Because there is no human vaccine for West Nile Virus, residents must be proactive against mosquito bites by wearing insect repellent.
 Many mosquito repellents are available to prevent bites, but they do not all work equally well.
 The Centers for Disease Control and Prevention recommend products with the active ingredients DEET, Picaridin, IR3535, or oil of lemon eucalyptus as being safe and effective against mosquitoes that can transmit disease when used according to the labels.